 The rising popularity of flexible, co-working spaces has certainly been one of the major shifts away from traditional workplaces over the past decade, with many arguing that their creative design and layouts have aided this rise.

-There is little doubt that design plays a substantial role for many of the new breed of co-working providers with occupants varied needs playing a central role and influencing the overall layout and aesthetic, creating spaces where people want to work – a destination workplace of sorts.
+There is little doubt that design plays a substantial role for many of the new breeds of co-working providers with occupants’ varied needs playing a central role and influencing the overall layout and aesthetic, creating spaces where people want to work – a destination workplace of sorts.

-Consequently, the workplace experience has come to the fore with journeys mapped from entrance to desk to departure – everything from the layout, furniture selected and coffee on offer forms part of this experience.
-However it appears that the fundamental remains the same – people want to be able to work in an environment that allows them to be as productive as possible.
+Consequently, the workplace experience has come to the fore with journeys mapped from the entrance to desk to departure – everything from the layout, furniture selected, and coffee on offer forms part of this experience.
+However, it appears that the fundamental remains the same – people want to be able to work in an environment that allows them to be as productive as possible.

 Our recent workplace report ‘Meeting Expectations’ which surveyed >1000 UK office workers found that over 20% of UK workers feel that they would be more productive in a better designed workplace.
 Furthermore, it has highlighted the fact that staff view access to natural light and also a variety of spaces to where they can choose to work from as absolute essentials in the modern office – the fundamentals like we mentioned are critically important.

-Companies can work with creative office designers to ensure staff are positioned in whatever space gets the best natural light while also using smart LED lighting solutions to complement natural light.
-They can also introduce plantlife to reflect nature and the outdoors (another huge plus) or look to utilize otherwise dead space to create private one or two person booths for calls or concentrated work – the possibilities really are endless with perquisite being a desire to optimize the space, wherever it may be.
+Companies can work with creative office designers to ensure staff are positioned in whatever space gets the best natural light while also using smart LED lighting solutions to complement the natural light.
+They can also introduce plantlife to reflect nature and the outdoors (another huge plus) or look to utilize otherwise dead space to create private one or two-person booths for calls or concentrated work – the possibilities really are endless with the prerequisite being a desire to optimise the space, wherever it may be.